 Frequently Asked Questions

-UI Extensions: Overview & Migration
+UI Extensions: Deprecation, Migration & Usage

-Are UI Extensions deprecated in Hygraph?
+Are UI Extensions still supported in Hygraph?

-What can UI Extensions do in Hygraph?
+What is a UI Extension in Hygraph?

 What SDKs are available for building UI Extensions?